How to Manage Your Money Safely on the Road in Latin America

 I usually travel with between $100-200 USD in 20-dollar bills.
 I try not to use them unless I have no other choice.
 Trekking to some crazy out-of-the-way place and finding out that they don’t have an ATM isn’t much fun if you want to stay awhile.

-If it isn’t the U.S. dollar, then I’m sure most parts of the world have some other most-desired currency, like Euros or Yuan.
+If it isn’t the U.S. dollar, then I’m sure most parts of the world have some other most-desired currency, such as Euros.
 Find out what it is beforehand and bring some.

 Checking exchange rates is easy.
-Do it online with using your favorite search engine.
-An easy website to use is coinmill.com.
+Do it online using your favorite search engine or a website like coinmill.com.
 Compare the rate over time while abroad to see how it fluctuates.

 Traveling Safely